RECOMMENDED RATES FOR COPYWRITERSThe Ultimate Guide to Copywriting Pricing

 - It turns your writing into a commodity rather than a professional and creative service

-- Per word pricing leads to a focus of quantity over quality – writing more just to earn more money, for example writing 50 words when 10 would suffice
+- Per word pricing leads to a focus on quantity over quality and writing more just to earn more money – for example writing 50 words when 10 would suffice

 - With per word pricing writers are incentivised to work quickly, which often leads to poor quality copy

 - Great short copy works and has value (think of Nike’s ‘Just Do it’)

 This style of charging is common in America and with many ex-journalists, but it is not common in the Australian copywriting market.

 Agencies often prefer a day rate to a per hour rate.

 A standard way to calculate this is to take your hourly rate and times it by 6 hours.